 The time taken for bioassays means that plants spend extended periods of time in post-entry quarantine stations, significantly adding to costs and delays for importers.
 A further drawback with bioassays is that strains may not be detected if they are asymptomatic on the indicator host.
-Studies conducted so far have demonstrated HTS to be equivalent to or better than biological indexing assays in detecting viruses and viroids of agronomic significance (Barrero et al., 2017; Mackie et al., 2017; Rott et al., 2017; Rwahnih et al., 2015).
+Studies conducted so far have demonstrated HTS to be equivalent to or better than biological indexing assays in detecting viruses and viroids of agronomic significance (Al Rwahnih et al., 2015; Barrero et al., 2017; Mackie et al., 2017; Rott et al., 2017).
 Most importantly, the studies demonstrated that HTS is able to produce results significantly quicker than bioassays.
 Nevertheless, HTS technologies are used alongside other existing tests and do not replace the need to confirm the biological significance of the detected organism.

 Owing to the limitations of traditional diagnostic methods, new robust, reliable and cost-effective methods are required to rapidly and reliably screen plants and plant products for viruses and viroids but also for other non-culturable or fastidious pests, and HTS technologies open up such possibilities.
 Metabarcoding or HTS technologies applied to polymerase chain reaction (PCR) amplicons of a DNA barcode region also have diagnostic applications for phytosanitary purposes.
-Other than viruses, the aforementioned diagnostic applications for phytosanitary purposes could be the HTS approach that is most likely to have a diagnostic application.
+Other than viruses, the aforementioned diagnostic applications for phytosanitary purposes could be the most likely diagnostic applications of the HTS approach.